 1. Load Capacity

-Tip: Always opt for a slightly higher capacity than your maximum load to ensure safety and durability over time.
+Always choose a slightly higher capacity than your maximum load to guarantee over time durability and safety.

 2. Passage Width and Maneuverability